diachkow/ensure-venv-pre-commit/README.md

         pass_filenames: false
 ```

-You may want to ensure that the `mypy' executable used in the pre-commit hook is the one installed locally in your project's virtual environment, not the one taken from the global site-packages.
+You may want to ensure that the `mypy` executable used in the pre-commit hook is the one installed locally in your project's virtual environment, not the one taken from the global site-packages.
 You can use the `ensure-venv` hook to do this:

 ```yaml
 -   repo: https://github.com/diachkow/ensure-venv-pre-commit